iPhone Not Sending Pictures to Android? (Try This Fix First!)

-On the other hand, if you send a text message from an Apple device to an Android phone, you’re using the standard SMS/MMS protocol.
+1. Conversely, if you send a text message from an Apple device to an Android phone, you use the standard SMS/MMS protocol.
 These messages appear in green text bubbles and are not encrypted.

-Now that you have an idea of how iMessage works, let’s get your iPhone to send pictures to Android phones again.
+Now that you know how iMessage works, let’s get your iPhone to send pictures to your Android friends.

 Fixing iPhone Not Sending Pictures to Android